farhansayyed165/social-media-frontend/readme.md

 ## Contact Us

 Have questions, feedback, or just want to say hello?
 [Contact Me](mailto:farhansayyed1656@gmail.com).
-We'd love to hear from you!
+I'd love to hear from you!

 Let's make the digital sphere a place of meaningful connections.
 Join ShareSphere today!